 Tax on super contributions

-When you or your employer contribute to super, you’ll pay tax on those contributions.
-The amount of tax you’ll pay depends on:
+When you or your employer contribute to super before tax, you’ll pay super contributions tax on those contributions.
+The amount of tax on superannuation you’ll pay, depends on:

 - whether you’ve supplied your Tax File Number or not (securely supply your TFN)

 - whether you’ve stayed within the contribution caps.

 - Before-tax contributions

 Before-tax contributions are also known as concessional super contributions.
 They're super contributions you or your employer make from your before-tax income.

 - employer contributions (and any insurance costs or administration fees they pay for you)